 - Add the preservative and stir thoroughly.
 The hand soap will be very thin and runny at this point.
 Don’t panic though as it will thicken overnight.
 Cover and let sit.

 - In the morning, use sterilized hand beaters or your mixmaster to mix your hand soap throughly, especially if it’s become too gelatinous overnight.

-Have you ever made your own homemade liquid hand soap?
-Let us know in the comments below.
+Have you ever tried making your own homemade liquid hand soap?
 We’d also love to hear your comments and thoughts on the use of preservatives in your natural DIY products.

 Looking for more non-toxic ideas for your home?
 Check these out: